 Whether it’s stress, negative people, a job you dislike, or the belief your world doesn’t live up to what you see on social media, now’s a great time to re-evaluate the toxic people and activities in your life.

 The start of 2020 could be a great opportunity to set boundaries around your social media use and screen time, or simply say no a little more often to all those endless requests of your time.

 It could also be the time to distance yourself from people who give less than they take and leave you feeling depleted of energy.

 Together all these factors affect your wellbeing, with the impacts extending to your mental and physical health.

 At Kaelon our philosophy stands for skin first, makeup second.
 We believe that skincare is the future of makeup, and the two have and always will go hand-in-hand; with an emphasis on improving skin quality as opposed to concealing it.

 Our skin consultations are designed to assess your skin and lifestyle and prescribe products best suited for each individual.
 No two skins are the same, nor should they be treated that way.

 We respect that everyone’s skin, lifestyle and health is different, so we treat the skin holistically and create a plan bespoke to you to ensure you get the best results.
-You can contact our dedicated customer care team here or book your consultation here.
+You can contact our dedicated customer care team or book a skincare consultation directly.